 Emily Couric Clinical Cancer Center 1240 Lee St. Charlottesville, VA 22903 Phone: 434.924.2145 | Fax: 434.244.9429

 Linda Martin, MD, joined the University of Virginia, School of Medicine faculty and the UVA Cancer Center as an associate professor of surgery in 2016.
-Dr. Martin received her medical degree from the University of California.
-She started her surgical internship and residency training at the University of Minnesota.
-At the University of California, she was able to continue her surgical and research residency training.
-She then completed her thoracic surgery fellowship at MD Anderson Cancer Center in Houston, TX.
-Dr. Martin also obtained a post-doctorate master’s degree in public health from the University of California.
+Dr. Martin received her medical degree from the University of California, San Diego.
+Her surgical internship and residency training began at the University of Minnesota, and midway through she transferred to complete training at the University of California, San Francisco.
+She then specialized in general thoracic surgery, with thoracic track fellowship training at MD Anderson Cancer Center in Houston, TX.
+Dr. Martin also obtained a post-doctorate master’s degree in public health from the University of Texas, Houston.

-In her clinical practice, Dr. Martin focuses on thoracic malignancies but also has extensive experience with benign lung and esophageal diseases.
-She is a strong advocate for lung cancer screenings and collaborating with physicians and healthcare providers from all disciplines to determine the best treatment strategy.
+In her clinical practice, Dr. Martin focuses on thoracic malignancies, but she also has extensive experience with benign lung and esophageal diseases.
+She is a strong advocate for lung cancer screenings and collaborates with physicians and healthcare providers from all disciplines to determine the best treatment strategy.
 She also helps encourage patients to quit smoking.

 - 2015 Baltimore Magazine Top Doctor

 - 2015 Best Practice Award, University of Maryland Upper Chesapeake Health

 - Carolyn E. Reed Travelling Fellowship Award to learn robotic surgery

 - Achievement Rewards for College Scientists (ARCS) scholarship recipient, University of California, San Diego, School of Medicine

 - Highest Departmental Honors (Department of Biology), University of California, Los Angeles

 - Magna Cum Laude, University of California, Los Angeles